Marina staff expecting big weekend at El Dorado Lake

-After rain and high water levels flooded campgrounds and boat ramps at El Dorado Lake, staff are expecting a big turnaround for Labor Day Weekend.
+EL DORADO, Kan.
+(KSNW) – After rain and high water levels flooded campgrounds and boat ramps at El Dorado Lake, staff are expecting a big turnaround for Labor Day weekend.

 “We are ready for it,” says Jacob Morgan with the Shady Creek Marina.